NGC 1647

-NGC 1647 is an open cluster in the constellation Taurus.
+NGC 1647 is an open cluster of stars in the constellation of Taurus.
 It contains nearly 90 stars and it lies at a distance of 550 parsec.
-It is visible even with binoculars close to Aldebaran.
-It was discovered by William Herschel in 1784.
-It is located behind the Taurus dark nebula complex, approximately 160 parsec away.
+This cluster is visible with binoculars close to Aldebaran.
+It was discovered by German-English astronomer William Herschel in 1784.
+NGC 1647 is located behind the Taurus dark nebula complex which is approximately 160 parsec away.
 The brightest main sequence stars are of spectral type B7.
-Its age is estimated to be 150 million years.
+Its age is estimated to be about 200 million years.